-It’s a small wonder that one of the most frequent (and infuriating) mistakes you can make with a whiteboard animation video is introducing the offer too early!
+It’s a small wonder that one of the most frequent (and infuriating) mistakes you can make with a whiteboard and cartoon animation video is introducing the offer too early!

 Before you introduce your product or service as the right solution to your prospect’s problem, you need to prove beyond a shadow of a doubt that:

 - You know what the perfect solution will look like.

 That’s why spending 40-50 per cent of your whiteboard video’s runtime talking about the problem and the potential solution, not the offer itself, could make all the difference between a lukewarm non-buyer and an enthusiastic customer who all but says, “Just take my money already!”